Lynn Cominsky: Sonoma State University

-Cominsky joined the faculty at Sonoma State University in 1986, where she is now professor of physics and astronomy.
-She was chair of the physics and astronomy department from 2004 to 2019; she briefly also chaired the department of chemistry from August 2005 to January 2007.
-In 1992, Cominsky began a collaboration with scientists (including Elliott Bloom) at the Stanford Linear Accelerator Center (SLAC), which led directly to her involvement in the Fermi Gamma-ray Space Telescope (FGST, also FGRST), formerly called the Gamma-ray Large Area Space Telescope (GLAST) project.
+Cominsky joined the faculty at Sonoma State University (SSU) in 1986, where she is a professor of physics and astronomy.
+She served as chair of the Department of Physics and Astronomy from 2004 to 2019 and also chaired the Department of Chemistry on two occasions, first from August 2005 to January 2007 and later during a subsequent interim term.

-Cominsky founded EdEon, formerly called Education and Public Outreach group, at Sonoma State University in 1999 and is the project director and principal investigator on over $17 million in grants and final technical reviewer for all products.
-She is also co-principal investigator on additional $5 million in federal grants.
-The mission of the SSU EdEon group is to develop exciting formal and informal educational materials to inspire students in grades 5–14 to pursue STEM careers, to train teachers nationwide in the classroom use of these materials, and to enhance science literacy for the general public.
+In 1992, Cominsky began a collaboration with scientists at the Stanford Linear Accelerator Center (SLAC), including Elliott Bloom.
+This collaboration led to her long-term involvement with NASA's Fermi Gamma-ray Space Telescope (formerly the Gamma-ray Large Area Space Telescope, GLAST), for which she played a major role in education and public engagement activities.

+In 1999, Cominsky founded EdEon STEM Learning at Sonoma State University, originally established as the Education and Public Outreach (E/PO) Group and renamed in 2018.

+She serves as director emerita of EdEon and has been principal investigator or co-principal investigator on approximately $43 million in competitive federal and state grants, with an additional $2 million awarded to EdEon projects on which she did not serve in either role.

+Through EdEon, she has overseen the development and national dissemination of STEM curricula, digital resources, and teacher professional development programs serving students and educators in grades 5–14, as well as the general public.

+As part of these efforts, Cominsky has contributed to education initiatives for multiple NASA missions, including Fermi, NuSTAR, and LIGO, and served as final technical reviewer for mission-related educational products.

 EdEon's largest NASA-funded project was the Education and Public Outreach program for the Fermi Gamma-ray Space Telescope mission.
 Launched on June 11, 2008, Fermi (formerly known as GLAST) is a space mission that uses silicon strip detectors to observe cosmic gamma-radiation from objects such as pulsars and quasars in the energy range 10 MeV - 300 GeV.
 Cominsky's group also led the Education and Public Outreach team for the Swift Gamma-Ray Burst Mission, launched on November 20, 2004.
 In 2003, Cominsky assumed the lead for the outreach effort for the US portion of the European Space Agency's XMM-Newton satellite.
-From 1999–2005, Cominsky was also the principal investigator and faculty advisor for the North Bay Science Project, a California Science Project site located at SSU.
+From 1999 to 2005, Cominsky was also the principal investigator and faculty advisor for the North Bay Science Project, a California Science Project site located at SSU.
 Other major projects developed by the SSU E/PO group include an online Cosmology curriculum for undergraduates, and an innovative curriculum for secondary students to build small payloads for launch on high-powered rockets and balloons.
 Cominsky is also a scientific co-investigator on the Fermi, Swift NuSTAR missions, and a member of the LIGO Scientific Collaboration.
-From 2012–2014, the SSU E/PO group developed an educator's guide for the NuSTAR mission.
+From 2012 to 2014, the SSU E/PO group developed an educator's guide for the NuSTAR mission.